CarolaHeinzel/Estimation_NetGrowthRate/README.md

 The following files might be important to apply our method to new data: <br>

 New_Estimator.R: Implementation of \hat r_{new}.
-This file includes an example how to use it to new data. <br> Calc_quantile.R: Calculation of the quantiles. <br>
+This file includes an example how to use it to new data. <br> Calc_q.R: Calculation of the constants to get the quantiles. <br>
 CPP_infinity.R: Determination of the prefactors for \hat r_{MSE} and simulates CPPs for T = \infty. <br>

 The following folders contain code to reproduce the results from the paper. <br>